-SLUStart I-Corps participants working on projects that meet the supplemental eligibility requirements (i.e., qualify as I-Corps Site projects) may receive up to $2,250 per project in financial support while participating in the program.
+SLUStart I-Corps projects that qualify as I-Corps Site projects are eligible to receive up to $2,000 per project in financial support (while funding lasts) during their participation in the program to help cover costs associated with investigating the commercial potential of their concepts.
 This funding can be used for eligible expenses such as:

 - Registration fees and travel expenses to attend relevant conferences to interview target potential customers and key partners.